DeckCheatz/wemod-launcher/readme.md

 </div>

 ## Suggestions
-This is a small tool made to launch the popular Game Trainer/Cheat tool WeMod along with your game (made for the steam-runtime version in Linux).
-I have tested this only on a handful of games, and you are welcome to report your findings/suggestions.
+This is a small tool made to launch the popular Game Trainer/Cheat tool WeMod
+along with your game (made for the steam-runtime version in Linux).
+I have tested this only on a handful of games,
+and you are welcome to report your findings/suggestions.

 ## Changes
-- Added a copyer that will copy working WeMod prefixes so you don't have to rebuild all the time.
+- Added code that will copy working WeMod prefixes so you don't have to rebuild all the time.
-- Prefix Windows directory dereferenced (fixes dotnet4.8 bug on Proton Version 8 and above) - thanks to Reddit user /u/pickworthi for finding it out.
+- Prefix Windows directory dereferenced (fixes dotnet4.8 bug on Proton Version 8 and above).
+  Thanks to Reddit user /u/pickworthi for finding it out.

 ## Guide
 <table>